Updated November 2021

 On April 23, 2021, the CDC and FDA lifted a temporary pause on the nationwide distribution of the J&J vaccine.
 Federal health officials paused the distribution out of caution on April 13 as they investigated reports of people who developed rare, serious blood clots after receiving the J&J vaccine.

 After their investigation, the CDC and FDA determined the risk of blood clots from the J&J vaccine is extremely low.
-The vaccine’s benefits in preventing COVID-19 are extremely high, outweighing the risks.
+The vaccine’s benefits in preventing COVID-19 are extremely high, outweighing the risks in people 18 and older.
 The vaccine is safe and effective in preventing COVID-19.